UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 keypoints:
 - "Tibbles let us store tabular data in R.  Tibbles are an extension of the base R data.frame."
 - "Use `read_csv` to read tabular data into a tibble R."
+- "User `write_csv` to write tabular data to a comma separated value file."
 - "The basic data types in R are double, integer, complex, logical, and character."
 - "Use factors to represent categories in R. You should specify the levels of your factors."
 source: Rmd